cbadger85/qanglang/README.md

 # QangLang

-An embedded scripting language written in Rust 🦀
+A scripting language written in Rust 🦀

 ## Grammar Definition